Federal judge blocks enforcement of Texas law banning abortion as early as six weeks

-In a 113-page order, the judge said Texas officials had crafted an “unprecedented and aggressive scheme to deprive its citizens of a significant and well-established constitutional right.”
+The judge called out Texas officials for crafting an “unprecedented and aggressive scheme to deprive its citizens of a significant and well-established constitutional right.”

 Since the law took effect Sept.
 1, Pitman wrote, “women have been unlawfully prevented from exercising control over their lives in ways that are protected by the Constitution.”

-“This Court will not sanction one more day of this offensive deprivation of such an important right,” the judge concluded.
+“This Court will not sanction one more day of this offensive deprivation of such an important right,” the judge concluded his 113-page order.

-Pitman’s order will almost certainly be appealed, and the issue may end up back before the Supreme Court.
+Pitman’s decision will almost certainly be appealed, and the issue may end up back before the Supreme Court.

+In response to the ruling Wednesday night, one of the state’s largest abortion providers said clinics were making plans to resume abortion services as soon as possible for patients up to 18 weeks into pregnancy.

+“This is amazing!
+Finally, the justice we have been waiting for,” said Amy Hagstrom Miller, founder and chief executive of Whole Women’s Health, which has clinics in Fort Worth, McKinney and Austin.

-The Justice Department sued the state of Texas after the law took effect, urging the court to restore access to abortion so that women in the state can “exercise their constitutional rights.”
+The Justice Department sued the state of Texas after the six-week ban took effect, urging the court to allow women in the state to “exercise their constitutional rights.”

 Texas Attorney General Ken Paxton (R) said the federal government had no legal grounds to sue the state because the law is enforced by private citizens rather than state government officials.